-Black Friday wasn't down, though.
-Black Friday sales were up year-over-year, too: $3.7 billion on Thanksgiving, and $6.2 billion on Black Friday.
+Convincing Black Friday deals last November led to year-over-year growth in the US: $3.7 billion on Thanksgiving itself, and $6.2 billion on Black Friday, according to Adobe Analytics via Business Wire.
 Saturday and Sunday saw another $6.4 billion come in… and that’s just what was spent online.

-Black Friday and Cyber Monday remain the one-two punch American retailers need to move more TVs, laptops, phones and other high-margin electronics, and every year, we're seeing more competition translate into US retailers starting the discounts weeks in advance of the actual Black Friday date.
+Black Friday 2019 gives American retailers the means to sell more 4K TVs, laptops, phones, iPads, and other high-margin electronics, and every year, we're seeing more competition on the actual date translate into US retailers starting the discounts weeks in advance of the post-Thanksgiving tradition.

-The Black Friday date is November 29, 2019, which, of course, is a Friday.
-The actual date shifts every year, by the day of the week stays the same: it's always the Friday after Thanksgiving.
+The actual date shifts every year, by the day of the week stays the same: it's always the Friday after Thanksgiving, and this year it's later in the month of November.

 Black Friday ads and how long do sales last?